Server Configuration Options

 Settings for InterSystems SQL

-To view and modify the settings that affect the behavior of InterSystems SQL:
+This section discusses some of the most important settings that affect the behavior of InterSystems SQL.

-Cached Query - Save Source — This specifies whether to save the routine and INT code that InterSystems IRIS generates when you execute any InterSystems SQL except for embedded SQL.
-(In all cases, the generated OBJ is kept.
-By default, the routine and INT code is not kept.)
+This setting specifies whether to save the routine and INT code that InterSystems IRIS generates when you execute any InterSystems SQL except for embedded SQL.
+In all cases, the generated OBJ is kept.
+By default, the routine and INT code is not kept.

 The query results are not stored in the cache.

-Support Delimited Identifiers — This controls how InterSystems SQL treats characters contained within a pair of double quotes.
+This setting controls how InterSystems SQL treats characters contained within a pair of double quotes.

-If you enable support for delimited identifiers, you can use double quotes around the names of fields, which enables you to refer to fields whose names are not regular identifiers.
+If you enable support for delimited identifiers (the default), you can use double quotes around the names of fields, which enables you to refer to fields whose names are not regular identifiers.
 Such fields might, for example, use SQL reserved words as names.

 If you disable support for delimited identifiers, characters within double quotes are treated as string literals, and it is not possible to refer to fields whose names are not regular identifiers.